nakamorg/nakamorg.github.io/pages/index.md

 2. **Journal** - Think of this as my daily diary—a space where I document my day-to-day life, personal anecdotes, spontaneous thoughts, and whatever else comes to mind.
 The `Journal` is less about formal writing and more about sharing life as it happens, in its most authentic form.

 You can navigate to both the `Blog` and the `Journal` sections from the navbar above.

+- [2025-04-09] My resume is up as a blog-post at https://www.nakam.org/blog/resume